Self-Publishing on Amazon: Pros and Cons

 High Royalties

-Everyone seems to be talking about the high royalties Amazon offers, and they aren’t at all wrong.
-Usually, the first-time traditionally published author makes about 10% from each sold book; this means that if the book is sold for $10, they’ll get only $1.
-And the royalty rates vary from 7% to 25%, depending on the publishing house.
+Everyone seems to be talking about the high royalties Amazon offers, and they certainly should be.
+Usually, a first-time traditionally published author receives a royalty of about 10% of the sale price of each book sold.
+This means that if the book is sold for $10, they’ll get only $1.
+Besides that, the royalty rates vary from 8% to 25% depending on the publishing house.
 This seems too little given the amount of time and effort put into the writing process.

-Amazon, on the other hand, offers royalties that go up to 70%, which isn’t bad keeping in mind it’s one of the biggest online markets out there.
-Of course, there are some conditions for getting this high rate, which include pricing the book anywhere from $2.99 to $9.99, selling in certain territories, and, in certain countries, enrolling the book in KDP Select.
+Amazon, on the other hand, offers royalties that go up to 70%, which isn’t bad given that it’s one of the biggest online markets right now.

 Tracking Sales & Quick Earnings

-Amazon allows self-published authors to track the sales of their book with real-time reports and the royalties earned for the past 90 days through the Kindle Sales Dashboard.
-You can also filter the data by the marketplace, eBook or paperback, title, and time period.
+Amazon allows self-published authors to track the sales of their books with real-time reports and the royalties earned for the past 90 days through the Kindle Sales Dashboard.
+You can also filter the data by the marketplace, book format, title, and time period.

 Reaching a Wide Audience

-Since Amazon is one of the largest online book markets, publishing using KDP means that your book will be available to all Amazon users, which is millions of regular users.
-It also means that your book can be read by someone in North Africa, while you are sitting in the luxury of your home in the States.
+Since Amazon is one of the largest online book markets, publishing using KDP means that your book will be available to all Amazon users, which number in the millions.
+It also means that you can publish your book from wherever you are based and it can be read by anyone anywhere.

-Moreover, you can use Amazon Ads to promote your book to the target readers who are most likely to purchase your book.
-Amazon also allows you to set a monthly budget for the Ad campaign, and to choose how much to bid per click.
+Moreover, you can use Amazon Ads to promote your book to your target readers, who are most likely to purchase your book.
+Amazon also allows you to set a monthly budget for the ad campaign and choose how much to bid per click.

-If you already have a large audience that you want to promote this book to, then this option will definitely benefit you.
+If you already have a large audience that you want to promote this book to, then this option will definitely come in handy.
 Amazon allows you to make your ebook available for preorder.
 This will give you the time you need to market your book, which can be as early as a year before the release date.

 Print-on-Demand Service

-Although many authors use KDP to publish their ebooks, you can still have the best of both worlds, the digital and the printed.
+Although many authors use KDP to publish ebooks rather than paperbacks or hardbacks, you can still have the best of both worlds.
 With this option, Amazon allows the authors to offer a printed version of their book.
 The cost of printing is then subtracted from the royalties.

 Multimedia Content